xpipe-io/xpipe-io.github.io/docs/terms-of-service.md

 ## 3. Conclusion of contract and contractual relationships; Registration requirements; Modifications of the Terms of Service

-**3.1** By clicking on the button "start trial" or "submit order" on the shop page at https://buy.xpipe.io you submit an offer to us to order the software licenses and/or the software maintenance service selected by you in a legally binding manner and subject to payment.
+**3.1** By clicking on the button "submit order" on the shop page at https://buy.xpipe.io you submit an offer to us to order the software licenses and/or the software maintenance service selected by you in a legally binding manner and subject to payment.
 A contract for the services ordered by you comes into effect with our order confirmation, which we send to the e-mail address specified by you in the order immediately after receiving your order.
 Please check your SPAM folder regularly after placing your order with us in order to avoid that our order confirmation is directed there by your IT systems and remains unnoticed.
 With the order confirmation, you will also receive the license keys required to activate the licenses you ordered.

 **3.2** XPipe shall not store the terms and conditions of the contract for the User, without prejudice to the fulfillment of the statutory information obligations.